Get started with stable-worldmodel in minutes

 Evaluation

-Stable World-Model provides two ways to evaluate world models: evaluate() and evaluate_from_dataset().
-Both methods measure how well a policy can reach a goal state, but they differ in how the goal is sampled.
-We recommend using evaluate_from_dataset() as it guarantees solvable tasks and enables fair comparisons across methods.
+world.evaluate() has two modes of operation, selected by whether you pass a dataset.
+Both measure how well a policy reaches a goal state, but they differ in how start and goal are sampled.
+We recommend the dataset-driven mode as it guarantees solvable tasks and enables fair comparisons across methods.

 dataset=dataset,